How can I import old WaterCAD or WaterGEMS files (such as version 7 and older .WCD file) into later versions of WaterCAD or WaterGEMS?

 It is recommended that you open these old models in the Standalone version (as opposed to AutoCAD, MicroStation or ArcMap).
 If you need to work on the model in another platform, you can always import the model (once saved in the new version) into that other platform version.

-If you have the .MDB file, you can import the older model by opening WaterCAD or WaterGEMS V8 or V10 (CONNECT Edition) and going to File > Open.
+If you have the .MDB file, then you wont require WaterCAD 7 as a bridge to convert the models , you can simply import the older model by opening WaterCAD or WaterGEMS V8 or V10 (CONNECT Edition) and going to File > Open.
 Change the "Files of type" in the Open dialog to look for database files, then browse to the .MDB file for the older model and select it.
 A file upgrade wizard will open.
 Follow the steps and dismiss the first prompt about presentation settings.
 The model will open in a new untitled worksheet.
-Save the model and the model will now be in the WaterCAD/WaterGEMS V8 format.
+Save the model and the model will now be in the WaterCAD/WaterGEMS V8 /Connect Edition format.

 Using the above approach, any color coding or annotations with the older model will not be retained.
 These can be recreated through Element Symbology (View > Element Symbology).
 However it is also possible to retain these by first exporting the presentation settings to a special .XML file.
 This requires that WaterCAD/WaterGEMS V7 and WaterCAD/WaterGEMS V8i is installed on the same machine and that V8i has been installed second.
 Further steps to do this can be found below in the section "Exporting Presentation Settings".